ExtremeFiretop/MerlinAutoUpdate-Router/README.md

 - Checks RAM usage: Functions to check and manage available memory for firmware update operations.
 - Compatible with ROG and non-ROG routers; select ROG or Pure Build for ROG routers.
 - Backup the new firmware version to the USB drive.
 (If USB is selected for storage)
+- Email Notifications if you configured email options in AMTM.
+- Changelog verification check: Checks the changelogs for very obvious red flags and asked for approval.

 ## Remaining/Planned Features: